All Elite Wrestling: Contracts and roster

 AEW signs most of its talent to exclusive contracts, under which they can appear or perform only on AEW programming and events (which includes ROH) or AEW-approved independent events; additionally, AEW allows periodic appearances from wrestlers and personalities from partner promotions, including Japan's New Japan Pro-Wrestling (NJPW), DDT Pro-Wrestling (DDT), Tokyo Joshi Pro Wrestling (TJPW), Pro Wrestling Noah, and World Wonder Ring Stardom, and Mexico's Consejo Mundial de Lucha Libre (CMLL).
+In the past, this also included with previous partner promotions, such as Mexico's Lucha Libre AAA Worldwide (AAA, originally Asistencia Asesoría y Administración), China's Oriental Wrestling Entertainment (OWE; defunct, 15 March 2021), and the United States' Total Nonstop Action Wrestling (TNA, formerly Impact Wrestling during partnership), and National Wrestling Alliance (NWA).

 AEW has garnered attention for seeking to diversify its roster, including signing international talent.
 To that end, AEW reportedly offers salaries well above the industry norm, often bidding directly against WWE.
 AEW's comparatively high salaries have reportedly impacted the industry by driving up the bargaining power of professional wrestlers.

 AEW has been criticized for using non-union employees, and its 2025 residence at 2300 Arena in Philadelphia, Pennsylvania was picketed by IATSE 8.